seanoseanohay/figma_clone/docs/prd.md

 5. **Global Canvas Design:** Single shared canvas accessible to all authenticated users.
 No session management needed for MVP.

-6. **Boundary Enforcement:** Position values must be validated on both client and server to ensure no part of a shape exceeds the 5000x5000px boundary.
-Shapes snap to boundaries when dragged near edges.
+6. **Boundary Enforcement:** Position and resize operations are constrained to canvas boundaries.
+Shapes snap to boundaries when created or resized near edges.
+Resize handles are disabled/constrained when shapes reach canvas limits.

 7. **Initial Canvas View:** Canvas loads centered at (2500, 2500) with zoom level adjusted to show the entire 5000x5000px area within the viewport.

+8. **Real-time Resize:** Resize operations broadcast to all users in real-time with 100ms throttling during active resize, immediate sync on release.

 ---